pineapplemachine/jsdoom/style.md

 ### <a id="7.5."></a> 7.5.
 Class getters should treat the instance as logically const

-In general, getters (i.e. methods preceded by the `get` keyword) should treat the instance `this` as [logically const](http://wiki.c2.com/?LogicalConst).
+Getter methods (i.e. methods preceded by the `get` keyword) should treat the instance `this` as [logically const](http://wiki.c2.com/?LogicalConst).
 Logical const means that the object may technically be modified, but any modification that does take place should not affect or be visible to